Reading Time: 4 minutes

 How to Bring Your Car Home from the Auctions

 The first step is to find a carrier that is suitable to your vehicle.
-It will likely work out more cheaply for you if you work through an independent auto transportation broker than with a company with its own fleet.
+An independent Auto broker can be cheaper.

 There are three main types of shipping which can be applied to both door-to-door car shipping and terminal-to-terminal auto shipping:

 Open auto shipping – This is the best choice if you want fast, inexpensive car shipping.

 Enclosed auto shipping – Best if you want the peace of mind that your luxury, classic, or exotic car is safe.

 Inoperable vehicle shipping – Let your Shipping Company know.

 If your vehicle doesn’t run use a car carrier with a winch, or a flatbed hauler for close-range shipping.
 If you need to ship your non-operational vehicle long distance, speak to Nationwide Auto Transportation about the best options for your needs.